simatic-ax/ae-tiax/README.md

 ## TIAX use case

-The TIAX use case is a workflow, which converts a library written in ST and SIMATIC AX to TIA Portal global library for TIA Portal > V18
+The TIAX use case is a workflow, which converts a library written in ST and SIMATIC AX to TIA Portal global library for TIA Portal ≥ V18

-## Which examples can you find in ths application example
+## Which examples can you find in ths application example?

 This application example shows two different use cases.
 To read the description of the use cases, just follow the link below.